10-day course | Classroom & In-company training

 EASA Part M Continuing Airworthiness

-Ian has 34 years of experience in Aviation as an Airworthiness specialist, he spent 24 years with the UK CAA and 10 years with British Aerospace, now BAE Systems.
-Ian has previously worked as an Avionics design certification specialist and a Part 145 and Part M specialist.
-Ian is currently delivering our Initial Airworthiness and Continuing Airworthiness training courses and instructing training addressing the airworthiness aspects of Specific Approval.
+Ian has over 35 years of experience in the industry.
+He is an Airworthiness specialist at the UK CAA ( including ASSI) including British Aerospace, and now BAE Systems.
+Ian has previously worked as an Avionics design certification specialist on large aircraft and a Part 145 and Part M specialist.
+Ian is currently delivering our Initial Airworthiness and Continuing Airworthiness training courses and instructing training addressing the airworthiness aspects of Specific Approvals.

 EASA Part 145 Maintenance Training Approval